Dechtman Wealth Management | October 3, 2023

 Bridging the gap between your current situation and your desired lifestyle in retirement is where retirement plan design becomes especially important.
 This process focuses on your personal needs and priorities.

 Keep reading to learn more about designing retirement plans.
 Understanding retirement design empowers you to make more informed choices about your future.
-Ultimately, those decisions can support a more financially secure retirement.
+Ultimately, those decisions can support a more financially independent retirement.

 It’s relatively easy to set a simple savings goal for retirement or to opt into your employer’s retirement plan.
 Taking those steps is certainly better than not considering retirement at all.